vidyavrat/core-docs/docs/concepts/native-interop.rst

         class Program {

-            delegate bool EnumWC(IntPtr hwnd, IntPtr lParam);
+            // Define a delegate that corresponds to the unmanaged function. delegate bool EnumWC(IntPtr hwnd, IntPtr lParam);

+            // Import user32.dll (containing the function we need) and define
+            // the method corresponding to the native function.
             [DllImport("user32.dll")]
             static extern int EnumWindows(EnumWC hWnd, IntPtr lParam);

-            static bool OutputWindow(IntPtr hwnd, IntPtr lParam) {
+            // Define the implementation of the delegate; here, we simply output the window handle. static bool OutputWindow(IntPtr hwnd, IntPtr lParam) {
                 Console.WriteLine(hwnd.ToInt64());
                 return true;
             }

             static void Main(string[] args) {
+                // Invoke the method; note the delegate as a first parameter.
                 EnumWindows(OutputWindow, IntPtr.Zero);
             }
         }